-Regardless where you decide to purchase your oils from, please take the time to make sure what you’re planning to purchase is the real deal.
+Regardless of where you decide to purchase your oils from, please take the time to make sure what you're planning to purchase is the real deal.
 There are a lot of fakes out there from new(er) companies just wanting to take advantage of you to make a quick buck.
 While there are several other brands out there that are fantastic, the two I previously mentioned are the two my family trusts and uses.
 Many others use a lot of marketing to gain your attention.
 Chances are if it is sold in your grocery store, convenience store, drug store, or department store – it is NOT what you think it is.

 A quick word of warning: DO NOT PURCHASE ESSENTIAL OILS OFF AMAZON, or other 3rd party websites (eBay… etc…).
 Essential oil caps are cheap to replace, making the bottles easy to counterfeit or dilute, reseal, and then sell.
-Purchasing off those sites will not guarantee you receiving what you think you’re paying for, and are most often not covered under any company’s warranty/refund policy.
-Young Living, for example, does not allow any of their oils or products to be sold on 3rd party sites, so you can be confident that anyone selling their products are counterfeit (which has been a continual issue).
+Purchasing off those sites will not guarantee you receiving what you think you're paying for, and are most often not covered under any company's warranty/refund policy.
+Young Living, for example, does not allow any of their oils or products to be sold on 3rd party sites, so you can be confident that anyone selling their products is counterfeit (which has been a continual issue).
 If you see a seller called Young Living, rest assured that is a forged account.

 I'd love to hear your thoughts in the comments below!

 If you enjoyed this post, please comment below and share it with your friends and on your favorite Pinterest board to save it for later.
 Our website team LOVES to hear about your personal experiences and wins using essential oils.

 Don't miss out on free essential oils, discounts on essential oil-infused household products, and healthy lifestyle coaching!
 Join our membership today for product discounts, group support, and complimentary coaching.
 Or take our complimentary online, self-paced introduction to essential oils course.